jxu156/i571c/README.md

 # i571c
-It can recognize all the error and the conbiantions of'{','}',',',INT}
+It can recognize all the error and the conbiantions of {'{','}',',',INT}